Christine Palmer

 Profile image of Christine Palmer

 Christine Palmer holds a Ph.D. in Anthropology from the University of California, Berkeley.
 She also completed a Master’s in Anthropology at UC Berkeley and an AB in Romance Languages and Literatures at Princeton University.
 Palmer’s research and teaching focus on the interplay between race, visual culture, literature, and cultural memory in twentieth-century popular and mass culture.
 Palmer is affiliated with the Folklore Program.
-Spring 2025 course offerings: Amerstd C111E/English C136: Culture and Society in Classical Hollywood Cinema (co-taught with Bryan Wagner, English) Amerstd 10: “I’ll Be There for You”: Friendship […]
+Fall 2025 course offerings: Amerstd 189: Research and Writing in American Studies Spring 2026 course offerings: Amerstd 101: James Baldwin’s America, 1953–1974 Amerstd C111E/English C136: Culture […]

 Shannon Steen